 Disney's Evil Queen leaves no room for compassion, but Once Upon A Time is more realistic.
 Regina is the product of a toxic and abusive upbringing.
 And yet, eventually as an adult, she was responsible for the choices she made.
 As is continually mentioned throughout the series, her choices and her magic... comes with a price.
 That price for Regina is the love of her adopted son and very nearly her soul (in the second series she starts therapy; I'll let you know how that turns out).

-It’s difficult to look in the mirror and realise that you are not the fairest of them all.
+It's difficult to look in the mirror and realise that you are not the fairest of them all.
 You may have some or all of these traits because you were yourself shamed, controlled and competed with.
-And yet the choice is a black and white as in the fairy tales themselves.
-Either you can be the person you were made into, or change into the person you want to be.
+And yet the quest is a worthy one.
+Either you can be the person you were made into, or attempt to rewire yourself into the person you want to be.
+You can make the journey.